The stories that shape free speech in America, brought to you by the Foundation for Individual Rights and Expression (FIRE).

 New York City-based writer, musician, and artist.
 Managing Editor of The Eternally Radical Idea with Greg Lukianoff.
 Senior Writer & Editor at the Foundation for Individual Rights and Expression.
 Board Chair at Fair for All.
 More at AngelEduardo.com.

-I love music, nature, and freedom.
-I live in Kentucky with my husband and three children.
+I love music, nature, and liberty.
+I live in Kentucky with my husband and children.

 Student Press Counsel for FIRE.
-I write about student press rights, and a smorgasbord of other stuff.
+I write about student press rights and a smorgasbord of other stuff.
 Opinions are my own.
-Check out Square Stage, a blog about breaking out of the performance of perfect.
+Author of Square Stage, a blog about breaking out of the performance of perfect.
 Because life's a stage, not a cage.

 You can find recent issues that have been published by Expression on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.